bioc/conclus/README.md

 # Conclus with S4 class

 All classes and methods are in R repository.
 The data are in inst/extdata.

 ### 21/02/2020

-- Write getters & setters methods
 - Write scRNAseq class
+- Write getters & setters methods, and generics for scRNAseq cmethods
 - Transform conclus::normaliseCountMatrix to normaliseCountMatrix method in methods-scRNAseq-normalization.R :
     * Coding style for Bioconductor